nergalex/terraform-xc-gcp-ce/examples/three_node_cluster_appstack_existing_vpc_new_subnet/README.md

 # Usage

-- needs api token
-- To deploy this example, GCP VPC for SLO interface is required in advance and in particular its name
+- To deploy this example, GCP VPC and Subnet for SLO interface is required in advance and in particular their names
 - Prepare GPC instance image
   * To be able to start a GCP VM instance, we need an instance image.
 This image must be saved in the Project Storage
   * Follow instructions at [F5 XC GCP Image Download](https://docs.cloud.f5.com/docs/images/node-cloud-images#gcp)